EARTH NETWORKS DATA PORTAL

 Application Process & Project Timeline

-All Penn-affiliated faculty and students are eligible and encouraged to apply for data access through September 30th, 2017.
+Penn-affiliated faculty and students are eligible to apply for data access at any time.
 To apply, submit a one-page project proposal clearly explaining how the data will be used.
 Projects will be reviewed by the WCAI research team on a rolling basis, and successful applicants can expect to receive data access within 1-2 weeks following the date of project submission.

-- By November 30th, project progress call will be scheduled between project team and a data scientist from Earth Networks
+- Within 2 months, project progress call will be scheduled between project team and a data scientist from Earth Networks

-- By December 31st, project deliverable or evidence of project outcomes is due
+- Within 4 months, project deliverable or evidence of project outcomes is due